Cavaliers vs. Wizards Player Props Betting Odds

 |3PM

-- The 23.1 points Kuzma scores per game are 0.4 less than his prop total on Wednesday.
+- The 22.8 points Kuzma scores per game are 0.3 more than his prop total on Friday.

-- He averages 0.3 fewer rebounds than his over/under on Wednesday (which is 6.5).
+- He has grabbed 6.1 boards per game, which is less than his prop bet for Friday's game (6.5).

-- Kuzma has hit 2.5 three-pointers per game, the same as his prop bet on Wednesday.
+- Kuzma has knocked down 2.5 three-pointers per game, the same as his over/under on Friday.

 Check out all the prop bet options FanDuel has to offer!